julianjca/juliancanderson.com/content/blog/2020-mid-year-review/index.md

 Reflecting on what I have done for the past 6 months, I do have things that I really need to improve.
 Here are those things that I have in mind:

 ### Read more
 Sometimes when I don't feel like doing anything I just play video games.
 Don't get me wrong, I am not against video games.
-It is okay to enjoy your leisure times too.
-You don't have to put yourself on hustle mode at all time.
+It is okay to enjoy your leisure time too.
+You don't have to put yourself on hustle mode at all times.

 If you see from my monthly report you can clearly see how I spent too much time playing video games compares to the time I spent reading.
 I don't think that this is a good thing in the long run.